lsst-sims/smtn-006/index.rst

 * ``validate_magnitudes.py`` loops over all of the stars and compiles the number of stars in 0.1 magnitudes bins in both (input magnitude, magnitude residual) space as well as (magnitude residual, color residual) space.
-These grids are output as text files.
+These grids are outputted as text files.
   ``plot_magnitude_grids.py`` reads in these text files and produces density plots in both of those parameter spaces, as well as cumulative distributions of stars as a function of magnitude residual with different cuts applied to color residual.